JaredReisinger/discourse-anonymous-categories/README.md

 ## How does it work?

-The discourse-anonymous-categories plugin adds an admin configuration setting (`anonymous_categories`) that lets you specify exactly which categories should be treated as "always anonymous".
-Posts to these categories—both new topics and replies—will automatically be performed as a user's anonymous pseudonym, regardless of the global anonymous-posting setting.
+The discourse-anonymous-categories plugin adds a configuration setting for each category to **force** posts to be made anonymously.  _**All**_ posts to these categories—both new topics and replies—will automatically be performed as a user's anonymous pseudonym, regardless of the global anonymous-posting setting.

-## TO-DO
+## Known Issues

-* "like" as anonymous user, or mask likes if done as normal user
+If the category could not normally be posted in by an anonymous user, turning on the "force anonymous posting" setting will result in many unhappy users.
+No attempt is made to detect whether an anonymous user (typically at trust level 1) will be able to post successfully; it simply fails with a "You are not permitted to view the requested resource" alert.

+In order to trick the UI, the post is treated as a "queued" post.
+Otherwise, the Discourse front-end doesn't see the anonymous post as the same as the one from the user, and thus doesn't clear out the post editor.
+By returning a "this post is queued" result, the editor behaves a bit better.
+Yes, this can be somewhat surprising.
+On the other hand, it gives us a chance to inform the user that the post was made anonymously, which they might not otherwise expect.

+"Liking" still isn't anonymous, so if you may want to look at the [discourse-feature-voting](https://www.github.com/joebuhlig/discourse-feature-voting) plugin as a companion to this one.